LeidenCBC/MGC-BioSB-SingleCellAnalysis2021/session-qc-normalization/QC_Normalization.md

 cells prior to normalization is not always necessary but it improves normalization accuracy by reducing the number of DE genes between cells in the same cluster.

+We will apply this normalization procedure on the unnormalized `pbmc.sce` object from before.

 ``` r
 qclust <- scran::quickCluster(pbmc.sce)